- Periods usually start between 9-15 years of age.

 - Be sure to indicate if you've taken a pill during your period by putting a or in the box.

 - Remember to bring My Yearly Period Tracker with you to your medical appointments.

 What if I skip a period?

 If you miss your period, it could be because of a change in your body or in your life.
 If you are under stress, you've been sick, or you've lost weight, you may skip a period.
 It is common to skip a period once in a while, especially during the first year that you are getting it.
 However, if you are having unprotected sexual intercourse or close sexual contact, or if your birth control method has failed, it could also be that you are pregnant.
-If you think you may be pregnant, it is very important to go to the drugstore and buy a home pregnancy test, or better yet, see your healthcare provider.
-If you skip several periods, you should talk to your healthcare provider and see why this is happening.
+If you think you may be pregnant, it's very important to have a pregnancy test.
+If you're not pregnany and skip several periods, you should talk to your HCP and see why this is happening.

 What if I have big clots of blood during my period?

 Dark, chunky clots of blood can be perfectly normal.
 Many women get them during their period when they have days of heavy cramping and heavy bleeding.
-Your body usually makes things called "anti-coagulants," that keep your blood from clotting as it moves to your vagina and out of your body.
-But during days of heavy bleeding and cramping, your body is pushing blood so quickly out of you that your body does not have time to release these anti-coagulants.
+Your body usually makes things called "anti-coagulants," that keep your blood from clotting as it moves to the vagina and out of your body.
+However, during days of heavy bleeding and cramping, your body is pushing blood so quickly out of you that your body does not have time to release these anti-coagulants.
 Your blood then clots.
-If you have clots that are bigger than a quarter, it is a good idea to talk with your healthcare provider.
+If you have clots that are bigger than a quarter, it's a good idea to talk with your HCP.

 What if I get spots of blood on my underwear between my periods?